About Pianos

 Although I have a personal preference for acoustic pianos, electric pianos will be fine for my lessons if they have full size and fully weighted or "hammer action" keys.
 5 octaves is sufficient for the first few books but as you progress, 7 octaves will become necessary.

-Two good options for a beginner-intermediate digital piano are the Yamaha P125 or the Kawai ES110.
+Some good options for a beginner-intermediate digital piano are the Yamaha P125 or p225, Roland FP10 or FP30 or the Kawai ES110.
 A second choice (but still adequate for the first few years) is the Yamaha P45 or Yamaha P71.
-The main difference between these and the P125 is the quality of the sound.
+The main difference between these and the other models is the quality of the sound.

 Acoustic versus digital